Aditya1156/TypeForge/CONTRIBUTING.md

 - Mentioned in release notes
 - Recognized in the community

-Thank you for helping make TypeForge better! 🚀
+Thank you for helping make TypingPath better! 🚀